Max-Ryujin/Max-Ryujin/README.md

-I'm Max Kannen, a research assistant and CS student at RWTH University.
+I'm Max Kannen, a CS student at RWTH University.

 ## About Me